Last updated: May 29, 2026

 Transportation and local help

-Dental care is hard to use if you cannot get to the appointment.
+Dental care is hard to use if you cannot get to the office.
 West Virginia Medicaid and WVCHIP members may be able to use non-emergency medical transportation for covered services.
-The state says NEMT is scheduled through Modivcare.
-The state NEMT page explains the program.
+The state NEMT page says Modivcare manages rides.

 |---|---|---|